th2-net/th2-rpt-data-provider/README.md

 ```

 # Release notes

+## 5.9.2
++ Fix problem with accumulating all batches in memory when provider loads messages by group

 ## 5.9.1
 + Migrated to the cradle version with fixed load pages where `removed` field is null problem.